TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 28/Deuteronomy 28.66.md

 ---

-and thy life shall hang in doubt before thee; and thou shalt fear night and day, and shalt have no assurance of thy life.
+and your life shall hang in doubt before you; and you shall fear night and day, and shall have no assurance of your life.